greco-project/pvcompare/README.rst

 * calculation of an area potential for PV on roof-tops and facades based on building parameters,
 * calculation of heat and electricity demand profiles for a specific amount of people living in these buildings,
-* calculation of PV feed-in time series for a set of PV installations on roof-tops and facades incl. different technologies,
+* calculation of PV feed-in time series for a set of PV installations on roof-tops and façades incl. different technologies,

     * all technologies in the database of `pvlib <https://pvlib-python.readthedocs.io/en/stable/index.html>`_,
-    * a specific concentrator-PV module, and
+    * a specific concentrator-PV module (see :ref:`cpv`) and
-    * a module of silicon-perovskite cells,
+    * a module of silicon-perovskite cells (see :ref:`psi`),

 * calculation of temperature dependent COPs or respectively EERs for heat pumps and chillers,
+* download and formatting of `ERA5 weather data <https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5>`_ (global reanalysis data set),
 * preparation of data and input files for the energy system optimization,
 * a sensitivity analysis for input parameters and
 * visualisations for the comparison of different technologies.